D4rk-5ky/Syncerate/README.md

 ```

 `Ask` avoids storing the secret in the file.
 Password and MQTT credential values are omitted from normal configuration logging.

+When Syncoid/SSH requests either an SSH account password or a private-key passphrase, Syncerate waits up to 3 seconds for the pseudo-terminal to enter no-echo credential-input mode before sending the secret.
+This avoids sending the credential too early during newer OpenSSH prompt/TTY transitions while preserving the previous send behavior if no-echo is not observed within the timeout.
+Secret input is excluded from the Pexpect logfile while it is sent.

 ## Logging